-Jordan's Principle is an all-party resolution of Parliament that is meant to resolve these kinds of inter-jurisdictional disputes.
-It says that if an Indigenous child needs medical services, they must receive them immediately from whichever government (federal or provincial/territorial) makes first contact.
+Jordan's Principle is an all-party resolution of Parliament meant to resolve these kinds of interjurisdictional disputes.
+It says that if an First Nations child needs medical services, they must receive them immediately from whichever government (federal or provincial/territorial) makes first contact.
 The official issue of who had jurisdiction (that is, who pays the bill) would be resolved later.
-IX This legal case, as well as a substantial number of the reports we reviewed, recognizes strong links between the child welfare system and violence against Indigenous women and girls in Canada.